Milan held after rare Donnarumma mistake

 MILAN: AC Milan's European hopes suffered a setback when they were held 1-1 at basement side Pescara on Sunday after a rare mistake by 18-year-old goalkeeper Gianluigi Donnarumma.

-Genoa fans turned their backs to the pitch in protest during a 5-0 home defeat by Atalanta and a late goal by Diego Falcinelli gave Crotone their first-ever Serie A away win as they won 2-1 at Chievo.
+Genoa fans turned their backs to the pitch in protest during a 5-0 home defeat by Atalanta and Diego Falcinelli injured himself celebrating after his late goal at Chievo gave Crotone their first-ever Serie A away win.

+Leaders Juventus were away to third-placed Napoli in the evening game (1845 GMT) with Gonzalo Higuain returning to the San Paolo stadium for the first time since his acrimonious split last year.

 Milan gifted the Dolphins an early goal when Donnarumma missed the ball completely as he tried to control Gabriel Paletta's back pass and it flew straight into the goal.